modelteam-ai/modelteam.ai/README_org.md

 - Pip
 - Python-venv (if not included in Python installation)
 - Git (command line)
-- MacOS or Linux
+- Turn off sleep mode so the script can run without interruptions
-- caffeine (for linux). caffeinate (for MacOS, built-in)
+  - Optional: caffeine (for linux)
+- Visual C++ Redistributable (for Windows)
 - Minimum 8GB RAM
 - ~15GB free disk space
 - You should have made contributions for a minimum period of 3 months.